Caddo people began to inhabit the Red River valley approximately 2,500 years ago.

-Population data for the Caddo at the beginning of the Historic Period (c.
+Population data for the Caddos at the beginning of the colonial period (c.
 1680–1700) is sketchy at best.
-Estimates range from 6,000 to as many as 250,000 precontact Caddo.
-What is certain is that by the time France established an outpost at Natchitoches in 1714, the Caddo had already suffered drastic population loss resulting from the introduction of European pathogens such as influenza and smallpox, to which they had no immunities.
-Caddo population continued to decline throughout the remainder of the colonial period and beyond, reaching a population nadir of about five hundred people in the 1890s.
+Estimates range from 6,000 to as many as 250,000 precontact Caddos.
+What is certain is that by the time France established an outpost at Natchitoches in 1714, the Caddos had already suffered drastic population loss resulting from the introduction of European pathogens such as influenza and smallpox, to which they had no immunities.
+The Caddo population continued to decline throughout the remainder of the colonial period and beyond, reaching a population nadir of about five hundred people in the 1890s.

 The Arrival of European Settlers

-The Caddo welcomed French colonials, who exchanged prestigious European goods like weapons, cloth, mirrors, and glass beads for deer hides, bear oil, livestock, and Indian slaves.
+The Caddos welcomed French colonials, who exchanged prestigious European goods like weapons, cloth, mirrors, and glass beads for deer hides, bear oil, livestock, and enslaved Indians.
 French traders often took Caddo wives, and the nations formed a strong alliance through French Canadian adventurer Louis Juchereau de St. Denis and his descendants.
-Interactions between the St. Denis family and the Caddo came to dominate the regional economy in the Red River Valley throughout the eighteenth century.
-Colonial governors and administrators maintained diplomatic and commercial relations with the Caddo through a series of long-tenured chiefs called kaadii.
+Interactions between the St. Denis family and the Caddos came to dominate the regional economy in the Red River valley throughout the eighteenth century.
+Colonial governors and administrators maintained diplomatic and commercial relations with the Caddos through a series of long-tenured chiefs called kaadii.
 The paramount Caddo chiefdom was centered in the Nasoni village near present-day Texarkana.
 Consolidation of the disparate Caddo divisions under this authority would intensify as Caddo population diminished in the late eighteenth century.

 At first, American territorial administrators maintained the status quo in structuring interaction with Louisiana Indians.
-As trade diminished in importance, however, and more Americans realized the agricultural potential of the rich Red River Valley, the Caddo found themselves increasingly marginalized.
-Competition for territory bred animosity between the American immigrants and the Caddo.
-In 1835, the Red River Caddo were forced to cede their traditional territory east of the Sabine River to the United States and join their relatives in Spanish Texas.
-The consolidated nation would find a permanent home in 1859, when the Caddo settled in the Washita River Valley in Indian Territory.
-Not until 1935 were the Caddo invited back to their homelands for the Shreveport centennial celebration.
-The city invited the Caddo to participate once again at the sesquicentennial in 1985.
+As trade diminished in importance, however, and more Americans realized the agricultural potential of the rich Red River valley, the Caddos found themselves increasingly marginalized.
+Competition for territory bred animosity between the American immigrants and the Caddos.
+In 1835, the Red River Caddos were forced to cede their traditional territory east of the Sabine River to the United States and join their relatives in Spanish Texas.
+The consolidated nation would find a permanent home in 1859, when the Caddos settled in the Washita River valley in Indian Territory (in present-day Oklahoma).
+Not until 1935 were the Caddos invited back to their homelands for the Shreveport centennial celebration.
+The city invited the Caddos to participate once again at the sesquicentennial in 1985.